-If you have been a victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to a Title IX Coordinator...
+If you have been a victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to a Title IX Coordinator.
+The CSCU and Deputy Title IX Coordinators work closely together and can be both used as resources.

-CSCU Title IX Coordinator: Mr. Angelo Simoni 860-723-0165 SimoniA@CT.Edu Deputy Title IX Coordinator: Robin L. Avant 203-332-5184 RAvant@Housatonic.Edu Beacon Hall - BH-278

-...by calling, writing, or coming into the office to report in person and/or the Department of Public Safety (if the victim so desires).
-Reports of all domestic violence, dating violence, sexual assault or stalking made to the Department of Public Safety will automatically be referred to the Title IX Coordinator for investigation regardless of if the complainant choses to pursue criminal charges.
-Incidents can also be reported electronically through the Advocate Reporting System, located in the HCC webpage - go to Resources, then look under Conduct, Policies & Reports.
+CSCU Title IX Coordinator: Mr. Angelo Simoni 860-723-0165 SimoniA@CT.Edu Deputy Title IX Coordinator: Dean Yannick Brookes 203-332-5108 YBrookes@Housatonic.Edu Lafayette Hall - LH 118 assault or stalking made to the Department of Public Safety will automatically be referred to the Title IX Coordinator for investigation regardless of if the complainant choses to pursue criminal charges.
+Incidents can also be reported electronically through the Advocate Reporting System, located on the HCC webpage - go to Resources, then look under Conduct, Policies & Reports.